Sasol: Strategic business units

 The global chemicals business includes the marketing and sales of all chemical products, both in southern Africa and internationally.
-The chemicals business is divided into two niche groupings; Base Chemicals, where its fertilisers, polymers and solvents products lie, and performance chemicals, comprising key products which include surfactants, surfactant intermediates, fatty alcohols, linear alkyl benzene (LAB), short-chain linear alpha olefins, ethylene, petrolatum, paraffin waxes, synthetic waxes, cresylic acids, high-quality carbon solutions as well as high-purity and ultra-high-purity alumina and a speciality gases sub-division.
+The chemicals business is divided into two niche groupings; Base Chemicals, where its fertilisers, polymers and solvents products lie, and performance chemicals, comprising key products which include surfactants, surfactant intermediates, fatty alcohols, linear alkyl benzene (LAB), short-chain linear alpha olefins, ethylene, petrolatum, paraffin waxes, synthetic waxes, cresylic acids as well as high-purity and ultra-high-purity alumina and a speciality gases sub-division.

-In South Africa, the chemical businesses are integrated in the Fischer–Tropsch value chain.
+In South Africa, the chemical businesses are integrated into the Fischer–Tropsch value chain.
 Outside South Africa, the chemical businesses are operated based on backward integration into feedstock and/or competitive market positions.

 Group functions

 Group Technology manages the research and development, technology innovation and management, engineering services and capital project management portfolios.
 Group Technology includes Research and Technology (R&T), Engineering and Project Services and Capital Projects.